Gerhard Fauth: Life and work

-He moved to Munich and worked a journalist at different newspapers including Echo der Woche and wrote freelance.
+He moved to Munich and worked as a journalist at different newspapers including Echo der Woche and wrote freelance.
 In 1948, he published a book called Ruf an die deutsche Jugend (Verlag der Zwölf), which extensively detailed the First International Youth Rally in Munich from June 28 – July 4, 1947.
 Fauth, Alois Johannes Lippl and Harry Wilde were involved in the events.

 In 1950, Fauth was invited to be an adviser for youth activities on a trip to the United States to study abroad within the framework of a cultural exchange program with Bavaria.
 In August 1953, Fauth published an article about child rearing, Kritik der staatsbürgerlichen Erziehung in Deutsche Jugend, the publication of the Deutscher Bundesjugendring.

 In 1959, Fauth and Karl Otmar von Aretin published a booklet for the new Bavarian Landeszentrale für politische Bildungsarbeit, Die Machtergreifung: Die Entwicklung Deutschlands zur totalitären Diktatur 1918–34 and he became the director of the Amerika Haus in Munich.
 In the 1950s, Fauth was a member of the German-American Friendship Association, but resigned in protest of the House Un-American Activities Committee and McCarthyism.

 In the 1960s, Fauth lived in Cologne and worked for the Kölner Stadt-Anzeiger, later, around 1970, moving to a job at Deutschlandfunk, where he was the editor in the Science and Education department.
 In the 1970s, he worked with Dieter Thoma and Henryk M. Broder.
 He retired in 1980 and moved to Canada with his family, but then returned to Cologne.
 After the 1985 death of his friend and colleague, Wilhelm Unger, he was asked by Unger's widow to assist her in preparing his personal papers, later donated to the historical archive of the city of Cologne.